osuAkatsuki/sql-backup-job/README.md

 # sql-backup-job

-a paginated sql backup script for syncing to s3
+a paginated mysql backup bash script for syncing to s3